 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

 Compared to most people, those working as a Power System Dispatcher tend to value Support, Independence, and Working Conditions.

 Most importantly, Power System Dispatchers very strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

 Second, Power System Dispatchers strongly value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.

-Lastly, Power System Dispatchers moderately value Relationships.
-Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.
+Lastly, Power System Dispatchers moderately value Working Conditions.
+Occupations that satisfy this work value offer job security and good working conditions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

 In order to perform their job successfully, people who work as Power System Dispatchers must consistently demonstrate qualities such as dependability, attention to detail, and stress tolerance.

 Below, you'll find a list of qualities typically required of Power System Dispatchers, ranked by importance: